Emergency Department and Inpatient Clinical Pathway for Evaluation/Treatment of Children with Kawasaki Disease or Incomplete Kawasaki Disease

 • Cervical lymphadenopathy (≥ 1.5 cm diameter), usually unilateral

-See AHA Guidelines Page e935, Figure 2.
+See AHA Guidelines page e935, Figure 2.
 Clinical features of classic Kawasaki disease

 • Pitfalls in KD Diagnosis